true-while/AzureFastStartForIoT/Electronics/Kit List.md

 ##Common to all scenarios

-* All the scenarios will need these common items:-

 * [Microsoft IoT Pack for Raspberry Pi 3 - w/ Raspberry Pi 3](https://www.adafruit.com/products/2733)

 * [1 x USB cable - A/MicroB - 3ft](https://www.adafruit.com/product/592)